 14. Blue Scots Curled Kale

-Heirloom ‘Blue Scots Curled' is a blue-green type with tight, curly leaves that can tolerate a light frost and taste even sweeter as a result.
+The heirloom, ‘Blue Scots Curled,' is blue-green with tight, curly leaves that can tolerate a light frost and taste even sweeter.
 It can endure slight shade and thrives in both heat and cold.

 Look forward to a plentiful crop of young greens for salads, raw leaves in a blended drink, or slow-cooking them in a stew for a healthy dose of green veggie nutrients.

 During the Great Depression, this species was developed at the Virginia Truck Experiment Station, an agricultural research organization.